Clássicos do Cinema - Turma da Mônica

 Clássicos do Cinema - Turma da Mônica was a Brazilian series of comic books created by Mauricio de Sousa and published by Panini Comics between 2007 and 2020.
-The series follows the stories the characters from Monica and Friends playing characters from popular films (like Jurassic Park, Star Wars, Batman Forever, The Terminator, etc.) in parodies focused on comedy with a high use of pop references.
-Most of the issues had new stories, but some presented republications of old stories published in other comic books related to the issue's theme film.
+The series follows the characters of Monica and Friends, who themselves play characters from popular films, such as Jurassic Park, Star Wars, Batman Forever, The Terminator, etc. These parodies focused on comedy with a high use of pop references.
+Most of the issues had new stories, but some were older stories published in other comic books related to the issue's theme film.
 Starting in April 2007, the series was initially bi-monthly, but since August 2014, it became quarterly.

 The title initially began as a spiritual successor to Gibizão da Turma da Mônica, which was published quarterly between 1996 and 2001 by Editora Globo, who republished some stories that were based on films.
 The stories published in Gibizão were satires of films, classic literary works, and other themes.
 The title became popular enough that in 1997, the magazine won the Prêmio Angelo Agostini for "best launch", and the Troféu HQ Mix for "best editorial project".

 Issues

-Each issue is known for featuring stories themed around different blockbuster films.
-Some of the first issues consisted of reprints of old stories that had been published in previous comics, but most issues featured new and original stories that included continuity, with some issues being adaptations of film sagas such as Horacic Park being an adaptation of Jurassic Park trilogy, and Coelhada nas Estrelas adapting the Star Wars saga.
+Each issue is known for featuring stories centered around different blockbuster films.
+Two original stories that included continuity were Horacic Park, being an adaptation of the Jurassic Park trilogy, and Coelhada nas Estrelas, adapting the Star Wars saga.

 Horacic Park

-Horacic Park a parody of the Jurassic Park film trilogy.
-The first story was originally published in October 1993 in issue #82 of the Mônica comic book published by Globo; It was an adaptation of the first film in the Jurassic Park series, later being republished in February 1997 in issue #5 of Gibizão, and again in April 2007 in the first issue of Clássicos do Cinema.
+The first Horacic Park story was originally published in October 1993 in issue #82 of the Mônica comic book published by Globo.
+It was an adaptation of the first Jurassic Park film and was later republished in February 1997 in issue #5 of Gibizão, and again in April 2007 in the first issue of Clássicos do Cinema.
 In later editions, new stories were created adapting the two subsequent films in the trilogy.
 All stories feature crossovers between Monica and Friends and Horacio's World.